djv0049/DE321_assignment_2/readme.txt

 readme

-to run this program, you will need to pip install pylint and pyreverse. at this point, from the terminal you can "python runner.py" while working from the current directory. this will create everything from the settings in the config.json file, as there is no cmd interpreter to add any flags/ args
+to run this program, you will need to pip install pylint and pyreverse.
+Andaz should have an up to date help file for CLI etc on his github project at https://github.com/urube/DE321_Assessment2 my code is the model that will create everything from the settings in the config.json file